joshiayush/inb/docs/project/roadmap.md

 # Project's Roadmap

-**Warning: This document is only a draft and as such far from being complete.
+**Note: This document is only a draft and as such far from being complete.
 All information described here are subject to change anytime.**

 The project will be cut in the four phases described below.